-To mark Wenonah’s 25th anniversary season in 2021, we are pleased to announce a new charitable initiative to support some of the meaningful work that is taking place in our communities.
+To mark Wenonah’s 25th anniversary, we are pleased to announce a new initiative to support some of the meaningful work that is taking place in our communities.

-As part of our Wenonah Cares mission, each year we are partnering with a new charitable organization that works with and benefits children.
+As part of our Wenonah Cares mission, each year we are partnering with a new not-for-profit organization that works with and benefits children and youth.
 Through these partnerships, our hope is to support an organization with funding or gifts-in-kind support.
 We will also share with our Camp community the good work that these organizations are doing to make our communities better.

 Project: Humanity (PH) is a socially-engaged theatre company founded in 2008 that uses the arts to bring together disconnected groups, to help people listen more compassionately, and catalyze meaningful change by inspiring active citizenship.